 pain, migraines, golfer's elbow, other musculoskeletal

-aging boomer issues and acute illnesses.
-Very happy
+aging boomer issues and acute illnesses, semi retired now.
+Very

-programs in Carmel the past year and enjoyed
+programs in Carmel In the past and enjoyed

 revisiting with Chris Owens Gaspich and husband, Tom.